-If you're looking for some heavy-duty upgrades to your gaming sound system then this might well be it.
-The Razer Nommo Pro speakers feature a 2.1 setup with a multitude of connections including USB, 3.5mm, optical and Bluetooth 4.2, meaning they're great not only for PC gaming, but also for doing other things like streaming music from your phone.
+The Razer Nommo Pro speakers feature a 2.1 speaker setup with a multitude of connections including USB, 3.5mm, optical and Bluetooth 4.2, meaning they're great not only for PC gaming but also for doing other things like streaming music from your phone.

-These are huge, heavy-duty speakers from Razer that don't mess about.
-They offer a hefty sound that's bound to annoy the neighbours and certainly add a joyful audio experience to your gaming sessions.
+These are huge, heavy-duty speakers that offer a hefty sound that's bound to annoy the neighbours but give a joyful audio experience for your gaming sessions.

-Loud doesn't always equal good quality sound, but the Razer Nommo Pro speakers aren't a slouch in that area either.
-These are THX certified with Dolby Audio capabilities too.
+The Razer Nommo Pro speakers offer great sound and are THX certified with Dolby Audio capabilities too.
 There are various settings available with Dolby Audio to switch between movies, music and gaming.
 A customisable equaliser is available within the software too, giving you the option to customise the sound to your personal preference.